 Changing Education Paradigms

-Robinson gives a brief history of the structural features of institutional "factory" schooling and discusses what we must change if we want to unshackle our children's creativity to cope with the demands of the coming century.
+in this brilliant talk, Sir Ken Robinson gives a brief history of the structural features of institutional "factory" schooling and discusses how they must change if we want to unshackle our children's creativity to cope with the demands of the coming century.

 The Divided Brain and the Making of the Western World

 In this fascinating talk, psychiatrist Iain McGilchrist argues that Western culture has become strongly biased over the last 500 years toward the left-brain tendency to mechanical, abstract, narrowly focused thinking and has lost the necessary balance with the right-brain capacity for intuition, compassion, and a broadly focused, holistic understanding of a living world.
 In imposing our education system on other cultures, are we imposing our own loss of balance?